wind-to-hydrogen-toolkit/hydrogen-salt-storage/README.md

+# hydrogen-salt-storage

-# Hydrogen storage in salt caverns in the Irish Sea
+Optimising production and long-term bulk storage of hydrogen from offshore wind in salt caverns in the Irish Sea

 ## Documentation